Skip to main content

 Description: This course focuses on the application of quantitative sustainable design to engineering infrastructure and technologies.
 Quantitative sustainable design is a process of mechanistically linking design and operational decisions to sustainability indicators to inform decision-making.
 This process enables navigation of trade-offs across dimensions of sustainability (e.g., environmental, economic, social) so that design and operation can be informed by sustainability metrics.
 This course will focus specifically on environmental and economic impacts by using two tools - life cycle assessment (LCA) and life cycle costing (LCC) – along with uncertainty and sensitivity analyses.
 The main component of this course will be a design project in which students apply this process to inform the design and operation of an engineering infrastructure system or technology of interest.

-Level: Seniors and graduate students; Semesters: Fall 2020, Fall 2021, Fall 2022, Spring 2024
+Level: Seniors and graduate students; Semesters: Fall 2020, Fall 2021, Fall 2022, Spring 2024, Spring 2025

-CE 312: Fundamentals and Applications of Sustainable Engineering
+CE 218: Sustainable Engineering

 Student Resources